The Hike In

 They joined us hitchhiking on the side of the road.
 As soon as they joined us, the ranger car came around the corner.
 The Germans brought us good luck!
 The ranger piled all of our backpacks and our bodies into her car and brought us up to our trail head.
 Unfortunate for the other couple, they forgot their "photograph machine" in their car and had to hitch a ride back to their car below.
 I guess we used up their good luck.

-The Sliding Sands trail can be seen form the ridge of the crater.
+The Sliding Sands trail can be seen from the ridge of the crater.
 It forms a light scar against the dark rainbow colors of the cinder in the crater.
 The first part of the trail is heavily traveled compared to other parts of the park.
 Many people take day hikes down to a pit about two miles in and then ascend back out along the same trail.

 We thought that hiking this trail would be like hiking on the beach, but it was much easier to hike on cinders than it is on sand.
 The first few miles of the trail descended into the crater.
 The air was thin at 10,000 feet, but dry, and the hiking was very comfortable.
 On a rare occasion, we would come across a plant sprouting out of the barren ground.
 The only other life out there was the microscopic bugs that live under the rocks.
 It is crucial that one does not wander from the trail, step on a rock, and crush this endangered species.